 The Catalyst Foundation works each day to serve and embrace the marginalized, disenfranchised and often invisible in our society.

 For nineteen years, Catalyst offered primary medical care, medication assistance, HIV and Hepatitis C (HCV) testing and counseling, mental health care, nutritionist services, case management, supportive services (including food programs, housing assistance (including eviction prevention, emergency housing and food vouchers, and transitional housing), transportation, legal services, financial literacy/asset building, support groups, and veterinary care/pet food) and health education programs for low-income, uninsured, underinsured, homeless, and post-incarcerated persons, as well as state-of-the-art specialty care for those living with HIV/AIDS and HCV.
-Catalyst's SAMHSA-funded "Street Connections" outreach and linkage to substance abuse treatment program targeting high-risk minority substance abusers, is now in its fourth year of operation and has been extremely successful with outstanding evaluation results.
+Catalyst's SAMHSA-funded "Street Connections" outreach and linkage to substance abuse treatment program targeting high-risk minority substance abusers and has been extremely successful with outstanding evaluation results.
 Catalyst has also operated several workforce development programs (including a specialized healthcare program), for low income individuals and displaced senior workers in collaboration with Charter College, the University of the Antelope Valley, GAIN, and Title V.

 Last year, Catalyst received a $918,000 grant from the Veterans' Administration Supportive Services for Veteran Families (SSVF) program.
 Through this program, we provide rapid rehousing services as well as temporary financial assistance (for security and utility deposits, furnishings, emergency supplies, transportation, child care, and other areas necessary to maintain permanent housing).
 During the first year of this program, we provided $273,000 in financial assistance to over 500 poor and homeless veterans and veteran families.
 This grant was renewed for this year (with an increased award of $1 million), and we will be providing a higher level of service to this important population in our community.
 Catalyst also was awarded funding through the United Way in support of our rapid rehousing program as well as financial stability services (financial literacy education and asset building services provided in collaboration with Antelope Valley Bank).